 Resource revenues are recognized on an accrual basis and include mineral, quarry, oil and gas, and water revenues as defined in the Northwest Territories Lands and Resources Devolution Agreement.
-Mineral and quarry revenues are collected under the authority of the NWT Lands Act, water revenues are collected under the authority of the Water Act and oil and gas revenues are collected under the authority of the Petroleum Resources Act.
+Mineral and quarry revenues are collected under the authority of the NWT Lands Act, water revenues are collected under the authority of the NWT Lands Act, water revenues are collected under the authority of the NWT Lands Act, water revenues are collected under the authority of the Water Act and oil and gas revenues are collected under the authority of the Petroleum Resources Act.
 The Government is entitled to 50 percent of the resource revenues collected (which is referred to as the net fiscal benefit), up to a maximum amount based on a percentage of the Gross Expenditure Base under Territorial Formula Financing.
 The Government of Canada will deduct its share of the resource revenues collected by the Government (the remaining amount) from the Territorial Formula Financing Grant (note 2(l)) payable to the Government two years hence.
 The Government has also committed to sharing up to 25 percent of the net fiscal benefit with Aboriginal governments that are signatories to the Northwest Territories Lands and Resources Devolution Agreement as per the Northwest Territories Intergovernmental Resource Revenue Sharing Act.

 Fuel, tobacco, payroll and property taxes are levied under the authority of the Petroleum Products Tax Act, the Tobacco Tax Act, the Payroll Tax Act, and the Property Assessment and Taxation Act, respectively.
 Fuel and tobacco tax revenues are recognized on an accrual basis, based on statements received from collectors.
-Payroll tax is recognized on an accrual basis, based on payroll tax revenues of the prior year.
-Property tax and school levies are assessed on a calendar year basis and are recognized in the fiscal year in which the billing occurs.
+Payroll tax is recognized on a calendar year basis and are recognized in the fiscal year in which the billing occurs.
 Adjustments arising from reassessments are recorded in revenue in the year they are identified.
 All other revenues are recognized on an accrual basis.